 Good, good.
 So, uhm, what do you need exactly?

 Right… I’m looking for a group of individuals.
-They call
+They call themselves a

 Oh. she frowned,